YINI-lang/YINI-spec/YINI-Specification.md

 The result of string concatenation is always a single string value.

-**In strict mode**, concatenation is allowed ONLY between string literals. **Rationale:** This rule restricts implicit string conversion in strict mode.
+**In strict mode**, concatenation is allowed ONLY between string literals (Raw/R-prefixed, Classic/C-prefixed, or any Triple-Quoted strings). **Rationale:** This rule restricts implicit string conversion in strict mode.
 This keeps the `+` operator narrowly defined as a string-joining operator, which avoids confusion with numeric addition and preserves predictable strict-mode validation.

-**In lenient mode**, concatenation MAY also accept operands of the **simple/scalar types** and the **null type**, provided that at least one operand is a string literal.
+**In lenient mode**, concatenation MAY also accept operands of the **simple/scalar types** and the **null type**, provided that the first operand is a string literal.

 This means the following operands MAY be used in lenient mode:
 - String literals.